- Terms and conditions for visiting our websites;

-2.3.
-What applies to profiling and automated decision-making?
+2.3 What generally applies to profiling and automated decision-making?

-Viseca may process the User's data in order to create profiles from them, e.g. for analyses, evaluations and decisions.
-Such processing is used by Viseca in particular for risk management purposes, the further development of one and to ensure information and data security.
+Viseca may process the User's data in order to create profiles from them, for example for analyses, evaluations and decisions.
+Such processing is used by Viseca in particular for risk management purposes, the further development of „one“ and to ensure information and data security.

-When using Mobile Payment, customer and device data as well as data of mobile payment providers are exchanged between Viseca, providers and card organisations for card management, verification of identification, combating abuse and fraud, compliance with legal provisions and for processing and displaying transactions.
+When using mobile payment, customer and device data as well as data of mobile payment providers are exchanged between Viseca, providers and payment card organisations for payment card management, verification of identification, combating misuse and fraud, compliance with legal provisions and for processing and displaying transactions.
 The relevant provider may also stipulate in its terms and conditions that it may obtain, process and disclose the aforementioned data for further purposes.

-Viseca may exchange data with partners of the rewards programme to the extent necessary and with the consent of the participants.
+Viseca may exchange data with partners of the rewards programme insofar as this is necessary for the processing of the rewards programme.
 By redeeming surprize points, participants expressly consent to the terms and conditions of the surprize partners and acknowledge that data may also be used for marketing purposes.
-The legal terms and conditions of the surprize partners shall always apply.
+The legal terms and conditions of the surprize partners shall always apply to the premiums.

 Viseca may disclose data to public offices, courts and other authorities or official bodies if Viseca is legally obliged or entitled to disclose data or in order to safeguard its own rights and legitimate interests.

 2.4.5 Electronic data transmission